Frequently Asked Questions

 What if I have students with special needs?

 Please indicate when you register if you have students with certified special needs by including those numbers in the special needs category under Gate Admission.
 Children with certified special needs (physical or cognitive disabilities) and their chaperones receive complimentary admission/parking.
-Registration is required.
+Registration and Principal’s testimonial is required.

 What will I need at the admission gate?

-Show your admission/parking summary form.
-Please have payment for admission and parking ready before reaching the gate.
-You can pay with cash, credit card, or by school check payable to Milwaukee County Zoo.
+- Show your Zoo invoice form.
+Admission and parking must be prepaid.
+You can pay with credit card or by school check payable to Milwaukee County Zoo.
 Personal checks are no longer accepted.

-Gate hours change November-February.
-During these winter months, the entrance gate opens at 9:30 and closes at 1:45.
-Buses arriving after 1:45 will need to enter via the exit gate.
+- Gate hours change November-February.
+During these winter months, the entrance gate opens at 9:30 a.m. and closes at 1:45 p.m.

 Can memberships be used to enter the Zoo with a school group?